tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04c_realize_implement.md

 ## High level
 1. Implement the database with a limited amount of words
 2. Implement word-picker.c
-  * I decided to split the program into functions so it is manageable
+  a.
+I decided to split the program into functions so it is manageable
-  * Write the pickWord function
+  b.
+Write the pickWord function
-  * Write the getRandomNr function4.
+  c.
+Write the getRandomNr function4.
-  * Write the getWord function
+  d.
+Write the getWord function
-  * Write the setMeUp function
+  e.
+Write the setMeUp function
 3. Implement create-word-database.c
-  * I decided to split the program into functions so it is manageable
+  a.
+I decided to split the program into functions so it is manageable
-  * Write the setMeUp function
+  b.
+Write the setMeUp function
-  * Write the readAndInser function
+  c.
+Write the readAndInser function
-  * Write the insertWord function
+  d.
+Write the insertWord function
 4. Create a long list of words
 5. Create testcases for word-picker
 6. Create testcases for create-word-database
+7. List of issues encountered

 ## Implement word-picker database [issue 40]